adamstreu/immutable_kubernetes_build/README.md

-#Immutable Kubernetes Cluster Build on (AWS or Vagrant)
+# Immutable Kubernetes Cluster Build on (AWS or Vagrant)
 Image built in Packer with Ansible provisioner Deployed to architecture built on Terraform
 As a (HA) Kubernetes cluster with a DOcker runtime.

-In progress
+# Project In progress
 Modifying below......